gracetownland/Legal-Aid-Tool/docs/deploymentGuide.md

 *Note: when selecting the scopes to grant the token (step 8 of the instruction), make sure you select `repo` scope.*

 **Once you create a token, please note down its value as you will use it later in the deployment process.**

-Docker must also be running for the deployment to work.

 ### Enable Models in Bedrock